eswat2/proto-tailwindcss-pixels/README.md

 > The plugin no longer generates width & height by default, you must specify which tags you want to generate...

 ## Options Available
-Pass along a number value to generate that many font sizes.
+You can pass along number values to define the range of the generated sizes.

 ```js
 // tailwind.config.js